ankitsolanki-multidots/cakephp-integration-test/README.md

 ## Configuration

+Create `config/app.php` file throught copy of file `app.default.php`

-Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.
+Read and edit `config/app.php` and setup the `'Datasources'` and `'test'` configuration relevant for application.

 Now run following command to create a Users table in database.